MustafaIsmaill/gps_road_estimation/gps_road_estimation/README.md

 **How to use the package:**

-1. first run the /road_processing_planning package
+1. change the name of the subscribed topic from the file `/gps_road_estimation/params/map_match.yaml`, default is `ada/fix`
-2. run the /gps_road_estimation package through the launch command `$roslaunch gps_road_estimation gps_road_estimator.launch`
+2. run the /road_processing_planning package using the launch command `roslaunch road_processing_planning route_points.launch`
-3. run the bag file containing the gps points
+3. run the /gps_road_estimation package using the launch command `roslaunch gps_road_estimation gps_road_estimator.launch`

 **ROS Dependencies:**